 Step Two

-Create a marinade for your fresh mozzarella balls by mixing the extra virgin olive oil, garlic powder, dried oregano, crushed red pepper, salt, and black pepper in a bowl.
+If you are choosing to season plain mozzarella balls from scratch – create the marinade by mixing the extra virgin olive oil, garlic powder, dried oregano, crushed red pepper, salt, and black pepper in a bowl.

 Step Three